๐Ÿ‡จ๐Ÿ‡ท Planning a Trip to Costa Rica: 12 Practical Things To Know

 • US visitors do not have to pay a tourist fee.

 Entering Costa Rica was straightforward for me as a US citizen.
-Note that some airlines may require you to have a return flight before allowing you to check-in.
+I didnโ€™t have to apply for a visa.
+Some airlines may require you to have a return flight before allowing you to check in.

 ๐Ÿ’ฐ Logistics